HHS-Intro-To-Programming-2022-23-Taylor/fnl_capstoneproject-p1_t04_hoodlums/README.md

 Feature List:
 - Shuffle between Images
 - Create different parabolic paths for the resources
+  - Generate a random vertex
+  - Generate a random slope
+- Check if click is within the image

 Instructions:
 Click the resources that benefit the envoirnment for points and don't click the resources that pollute the enviornment or else you lose points.
+If you fail to click the renewable resources, you will lose points.

 Class List:
 - Resource